FPGA-Research-Manchester/fos/compilation_flow/hls/README.md

     ![alt tag](./images/Vivado/Step1.4.JPG)

-    For the purposes of this tutorial, we use a different method.
+    For this tutorial, we use a different method.
 However, both are equal
 5. We will not be adding any constraints in this tutorial
 6. For the default part menu, we will be going to **Boards** and selecting the Ultra96v1 Evaluation Platform